ouyang-lab/WMDE/README.md

 # WMDE
-Weighted Model-based Embedding (wMDE) is a framework that combines probabilistic modeling with Euclidean distance embedding to predict 3D structures of RNA using only RNA-RNA interaction data.
+Weighted Model-based Embedding (wMDE) is a framework that combines probabilistic modeling with Euclidean distance embedding to construct 3D structures.

 # Software Pre-requisites
 - R
 - Matlab

 # Instructions to run WMDE

-## 0. Convert RNA-RNA interaction data (SHARC-seq) to contact matrix (optional)
-Read the raw SHARC-seq data into R, use `Data conversion.Rmd` to generate contact matrix at certain resolution.

 ## 1. Input file preparation
 Place contact matrix file and MATLAB scripts under a same folder and name the contact matrix file as `contact.txt`